oluijks/blog.luba.dev/src/data/blog/travel/0001-our-first-trip-to-paris.md

 description: Our first trip together to Paris
 ---

 Every year in March, around my birthday, we usually go to Knokke in Belgium.
 However, due to unforeseen circumstances, that wasn't possible this year.
 So I suggested a long weekend in Paris instead.
-I've been there many times, and Luba had only been once but she was excited to go again.
+I've been there many times, and luba had only been once but she was excited to go again.

 Coincidentally, I received an email newsletter offering a hotel in Montreuil, just a few kilometers from central Paris.
 We booked a nice room for May 16–19 (via Booking.com) and also bought train tickets.

 ### Day 1

-We dropped off Bogdan at his lodging around 8:30 in the morning, parked the car at Luba's work, and took the tram to The Hague Central Station.
+We dropped off Bogdan at his lodging around 8:30 in the morning, parked the car at luba's work, and took the tram to The Hague Central Station.
 We grabbed some coffee and then took the train to Rotterdam Central Station.
 There, we had a layover of about 40 minutes before boarding the train to Brussels.

 In Brussels, we waited for about 20 minutes and then boarded our final train.
 From that moment on, it truly felt like our little holiday had begun.